ykahalan/adaptive-resampling/README.md

-This repo provides an implementation of the border and core detection as studied in our paper:
+This repo provides the implementation of the border and core detection as studied in our paper:

 # Installation